-Individual, couple or relationship therapy is provided using scienced based methods including Cognitive Behavioural Therapy (CBT) and Solution Focused Therapy and ACT or Acceptance and Commitment Therapy, a type of CBT.
-Dr. Roche has recieved training in Gottman Therapy techniques as well an Advanced Certificate in CBT from the Albert Ellis Institute in New York City.
+Individual, couple or relationship therapy is provided using evidence-based methods including Cognitive Behavioural Therapy (CBT) and Solution Focused Therapy and ACT or Acceptance and Commitment Therapy, a type of CBT.
+Dr. Roche has recieved training in Gottman Therapy techniques as well an Advanced Certificate in cognitive behaviour therapy (CBT) from the Albert Ellis Institute in New York City.
 CBT has been shown to be effective with depression, stress, anxiety and anger management.
 Many couples see Dr. Roche for consultation when one member has Aspergers Disorder, high functioning autism, ADHD or other related issues.
 In addition to being a Licensed and Registered Psychologist Dr. Roche is a Clinical Fellow of the American Association of Marriage and Family Therapists and a Registered Marriage and Family Therapist in British Columbia.

 Are you concerned your child has a learning disorder?
 Problems with reading, math, motivation or study skills?
 Do you need help with the IEP process at your school?
 A psychoeducational assessment is often the place to start.
 Psychoeducational assessments are part of a comprehensive process to assess your child’s school/academic performance and help your child's school develop an Individualized Education Plan (IEP).
-These assessments help find specific learning disabilities, problems with reading, math, motivation or study skills.
-Psycho-educational assessments also address attentional problems, ADHD, behavioural and emotional issues or simple poor study skill habits that have an effect on your child's learning.
+These assessments help find and diagnose specific learning disabilities, attentional problems, ADHD, behavioural and emotional issues or simple poor study skill habits that have an effect on your child's learning.
 Dr. Roche has worked with school districts and teachers for over 25 years and holds a school psychologist license and a certification as a teacher of special education.
-He has attended over 100 IEP's and worked directly as a consultant to classroom teachers in BC, California and New York.
-Currently the fee for a psychoeducational assessment is $1,950.
-Court related and complex examinations can cost more.
+He has attended over 200 IEP's and worked directly as a consultant to classroom teachers in BC, California and New York.
+The fee for a psychoeducational assessment is $1,950 .